-The always outspoken Hank Williams Jr. weighed in on NFL protests with his new song "Take a Knee, Take a Hike."
+In 2018, the always outspoken Hank Williams Jr. weighed in on NFL protests with his song "Take a Knee, Take a Hike."
 The song addresses NFL players who have kneeled during the National Anthem in protest of police brutality and racial inequality.

 "Please do us a favor, all you America haters/ If you're gonna take a knee, take a hike," Williams Jr. sings.